fel1n3/ctf_docs/NahamConCTF_2021.md

 ### Eighth Circle

 Challenge provides a text file with a long line of seemingly garbage text.
-Googling 'Eighth Circle' leads us to Dante's Inferno, where the eighth circle of hell was named Malebolge.
+Googling `Eighth Circle` leads us to Dante's Inferno, where the eighth circle of hell was named Malebolge.
 Incidentally, there's also an esoteric programming language called Malbolge.
 Using an online Malbolge interpreter, we can run the given code which returns our flag.

 ### esab64 (Zenode)

 Filename is base64 backwards.
 Reversed the string inside, decoded with base64, then reversed that to get flag.

-### Veebee (Zendoe)
+### Veebee (Zenode)

 Visual Basic script.
 Flag could be found by just running it.